 - Payment cannot be made until a complete CPR & First Aid Reimbursement application and required documentation is received.

 8. WHAT IS THE DEADLINE FOR SUBMITTING MY APPLICATION?

-Deadline: CPR & First Aid Reimbursement applications and all supporting documentation must be received at Child Care Resource & Referral of Midwestern Illinois by June 30, 2019.
+- Deadline: CPR & First Aid Reimbursement applications and all supporting documentation must be received at Child Care Resource & Referral of Midwestern Illinois by 5:00 PM on June 26, 2024.